MSN/MPH: Nursing and Public Health

 At Rollins, the dual-degree candidate is expected to designate a department at the time of application.
 Evaluation of applicants for admission to Rollins is based on prior academic performance in postsecondary education, abilities as assessed by standardized tests, and a commitment to working in public health.
 Applicants must comply with Rollins' admission requirements as well as any additional requirements of the department to which they are applying.

-—Due to the COVID-19 pandemic, the submission of GRE scores are optional for all candidates applying to our MPH and MSPH programs for Fall 2020 and 2021 admission.
+The submission of GRE scores are optional for all candidates applying to our MPH and MSPH programs for Fall 2022 admission.